Greenbone

 Odax pullus, known by the names greenbone, butterfish or its Māori language name mararī, or rarī, is a species of ray-finned fish, a weed whiting from the family Odacidae, which is found around New Zealand.
 It is of minor importance to local commercial fisheries.

+Names

+Odax pullus is commonly known in English as the greenbone, the butterfish or the greenbone butterfish.
+In the indigenous Māori language, the species has several names: kōeaea, marare, mararī, matohe and tarao.

 Description

 Greenbone fish are protogynous hermaphrodites, beginning life as female and a proportion becoming male later in life.
 Young fish begin life with a golden-yellow colour, developing into a dark green-blue as the fish become juveniles.
 Adult fish are typically brown-yellow in colour.

 This species reaches a length of 40 cm SL and has been recorded as reaching 1.5 kg.
 Once the fish reach a length of 40 cm, approximately half of the fish develop into males, who have a bright-blue colour.